Mass Cultural Council logo

 Truro Cultural Council

-The Truro Cultural Council is supportive of projects that benefit the residents and visitors of Truro, as well as projects that support the Outer Cape and diversity, related to the arts, culture, history, sciences, and community.
+The Truro Cultural Council supports projects that benefit the residents and visitors of Truro and the Outer Cape, and are related to the arts, culture, history, sciences, and community.

 Applicants come from individuals, non-profit organizations, collaborative groups, and specific school programs (e.g. field trips).
-If you have a cultural project that you would like to share with the community, but may need financial assistance, please feel free to apply for a grant!
+If you have a cultural project that you would like to share with the community, but may need financial assistance, apply for a grant!

 PRIORITIES

-1. We encourage organizations and individuals from Lower Cape Cod, especially living in and/or serving Truro, to apply.
+1. We encourage organizations and individuals from the Outer Cape, especially those located/living in and/or serving Truro, to apply.

 2. Projects that elevate the voices and experiences of historically marginalized groups and create opportunities for artists and community members who identify as black, Indigenous, Asian-American/Pacific Islander, Hispanic/Latin/Latinx, LGBTQX, or person living with a disability are encouraged to apply.